-We used the 2020 American Hospital Association (AHA) Annual Survey Database to construct measures of whether a system in the 2020 Compendium offered any insurance product or one of the following types of products: MA, Medicaid managed care, or Health Insurance Marketplace.
+We used the 2020 American Hospital Association (AHA) Annual Survey Database to construct measures of whether a system in the 2020 Compendium offered any insurance product or one of the following types of products: Medicare Advantage (MA), Medicaid managed care, or Health Insurance Marketplace.
 As described in Chapter II, AHA data are based on an annual survey of hospitals in the United States.
 The AHA Annual Survey Database provides facility-level data about organizational structure, services, staffing, expenses, system affiliations, and physician arrangements.

-We used responses to several 2020 AHA survey questions: (1) whether the hospital or system owns or jointly owns a health plan; (2) whether the hospital or system has a significant partnership with an insurer or insurance company/health plan; and (3) whether the hospital or system own a product, have a joint venture in a product, or offer a new product for each of several types of insurance products (MA, Medicaid managed care, Health Insurance Marketplace, other individual market, large group, small group, other). \\xiiv\\
+We used responses to several 2020 AHA survey questions:

+- 1. Whether the hospital or system owns or jointly owns a health plan; - 2.
+Whether the hospital or system has a significant partnership with an insurer or insurance company/health plan; and - 3.
+Whether the hospital or system owns a product, has a joint venture in a product, or offers a new product for each of several types of insurance products (MA, Medicaid managed care, Health Insurance Marketplace, other individual market, large group, small group, other). xxiii

 We constructed a system-level variable equal to one if at least one non-Federal general acute care hospital within the system reported owning an insurance product or offering an insurance product through a partnership or joint venture at the hospital level or system level.
-For example, a system could have been identified as offering an insurance product because one of its hospitals reported owning a plan, and another system could have been identified as offering an insurance product because one of its hospitals reported that its system offered an MA product through a joint venture.
+For example, a system could have been identified as offering an insurance product because one of its hospitals reported owning a plan.
+Another system could have been identified as offering an insurance product because one of its hospitals reported that its system offered an MA product through a joint venture.